MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

   </tr>
 </table>

 Figure A. _Consonant phonemes.
-The post-alveolars and palatals are collapsed just so that the table isn't too long._
+The post-alveolars and palatals are collapsed for reasons of spacing and not phonemic analysis._

 Syllables in the language are maximally (C)(C)V(C).
 Word stress is generally on the last syllable of a word, though there is a set of inflectional suffixes that do not shift the stress of the word, which stays on the penultimate syllable.